libretro/LRPS2/README.md

 TODO/FIXME:
 - File I/O code should all go through libretro VFS
+- Linux build should stop relying on libaio as a hard dependency, causes Linux distribution issues.
 - Get rid of remaining threading issues at context teardown.
 Has been reduced but can still happen at times.
 - Get rid of wxWidgets entirely.
 Made a lot of progress here but not done yet
 - (Dependent on wxWidgets removal) Move as much of the gui/ code as possible